AdityaPacharne/our_alloc/README.md

 ---

+## Development Process
+I documented the entire development process on my [YouTube channel](https://youtube.com/@engineer_for_fun).
+Each video is ~1 hour of real coding (no LLM assistance, all mistakes included).
+If you want to see someone struggle through memory allocator bugs in real-time, check it out.

+---

 ## What it does
 - **malloc** - allocates memory blocks with 8-byte alignment
 - **free** - deallocates memory and immediately coalesces adjacent free blocks